tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 - no subscript
 - no vowel

-Some mispelled words (like བརྡའ་) do not follow this rule, but they are mispelled...
-This rule is not documented in grammar books, but is yet to be challenged (no counter examples are found in the བོད་རྒྱ་ཚིག་མཛོད་ཆེན་མོ་).
+This rule is not documented explicitely in grammar books, but is yet to be challenged seriously.

+Some mispelled words (like བརྡའ་) do not follow this rule, and the only counter-example found so far is བརྟའ (in GT).
 This rule does not apply to འི, འུ or འོ suffixes.

 ### Simplification of contraints on suffixes